Mickey0521/AlexNet-GoogLeNet-ResNet-Bagging-Examples/README.md

 Please note that:

-i. we did not provide the dataset, but you can use any data (i.e., any pictures), to run our demo.ipynb.
+i. we did not provide the dataset, but you can use any data (i.e., any pictures), to run our source codes (e.g., the real project).

 ii. we did not provide the pre-trained models (because they are way too big), but you can use our source code to train AlexNet, GoogLeNet, and ResNet.